What Is National Cybersecurity Awareness Month (NCSAM)?

 - Cybersecurity tips for individuals, employees, businesses, executives and anyone else attackers target.

-- Security awareness training programs to help people avoid becoming the next victim.
+- Security awareness training programmes to help people avoid becoming the next victim.

 - Help create strong and complex passwords and avoid using default passwords across multiple accounts.